j-ulrich/jquery-simulate-ext/doc/key-sequence.md

 The values of the `keyCode`, `charCode` and `which` properties of the events should be equal to the corresponding values of native (i.e. non-simulated) events for all browsers.
 As a rule of thumb: `keyCode` and `which` are equal for all events.
-For `keypress` events they are the ASCII code of the character.
-For `keydown` and `keyup` events, they are a "key code" which is differs among browsers.
+For `keypress` events, they are the ASCII code of the character.
+For `keydown` and `keyup` events, they are a "key code" which differs among browsers.
 See [below](#special-characters-and-keycodes) for more details.

 Additionally, the plugin generates a `simulate-keySequence` event as soon as the simulation of the key sequence is finished.
 This `simulate-keySequence` has a property called `sequence` which